bv01496/responsive-website-page/README.md

 # responsive-website-page
-a responsive website page using html css and javascript.
+a responsive shopping website page compatible with all sizes devices, using html css and javascript.